tact1m4n3/ProHiking/README.md

 # Pro Hiking
-- Made by Tech Workers
+- Made by Tech Workers from Saint Sava National College
 - Made using Jetpack Compose (Kotlin) and Golang
 - Language: English
 - [Demo](https://youtu.be/3DbiBc-iwnU)